PrefectHQ/prefect/docs/cloud/execution/k8s_job_environment.md

 ## Overview

 The Kubernetes Job Environment is an Environment that runs a Flow on a completely custom [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).
-This Environment is intended for use in cases where users want complete control over the Job their Flow runs on.
-We see this Environment commonly used for resource management, node allocation, sidecar containers, etc.
+This Environment is intended for use in cases where you want complete control over the Job your Flow runs on.
+This Environment is commonly used for resource management, node allocation, and sidecar containers.

 _For more information on the Kubernetes Job Environment visit the relevant [API documentation](/api/unreleased/environments/execution.html#kubernetesjobenvironment)._